ashutoshebi/ega-ingestion/cmdline-fire-re-archiver/README.md

 # CMDLINE-FIRE-RE-ARCHIVER

-A simple command-line application for archiving files into Fire.
+A simple command-line application for re-encrypting and archiving files into Fire.

 The GPG-encrypted input-file is first decrypted, then re-encrypted using Alexander's AES flavour (AesCtr256Ega),